 Visual timeline shows how the Los Angeles ICE protests unfolded

-Clashes between federal agents and protesters in Los Angeles escalated Sunday as the demonstrations against immigration detention operations stretched into their third day and National Guard troops began arriving in the city under orders from President Trump.
-Here's a timeline of how the protests unfolded in multiple locations around L.A.
+About 700 Marines arrived in the Los Angeles area early Tuesday under orders from President Trump, following four consecutive days of protests over federal immigration enforcement.
+Here's a timeline of how the protests have unfolded in multiple locations around L.A..

 Note: All times below are in Pacific time.